-Lidl does a good job of sourcing small quantities of interesting and well-priced wines for its revolving Wine Tour selection, which changes every couple of months.
-Between this and the core range, the supermarket offers a comprehensive selection of Old and New World wines across a range of styles.
+The buyers for the German-owned supermarket, which established itself in the UK in 1994, do a great job of sourcing small quantities of interesting and well-priced wines for the Wine Tour line-up.
+Between this and the core range, it offers a comprehensive selection of Old and New World wines across a range of styles.

-The best Lidl wines to buy:
+The best Lidl wines this Christmas: